tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

  - If you tried to load the iTunes web service in a browser, you might have noticed that it didn't appear in the browser window like the Dog API did, but instead downloaded as a separate file (which we then had to view in a different JSON previewer, above)
  - This is because the iTunes Search API is not set up to use CORS (Cross-origin resource sharing) and thus cannot be downloaded directly by the `XMLHttpRequest` object:
    - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
-   - In a future exercise, we'll use PHP to create a "proxy server" - which download this iTunes service for us
+   - BTW - In a future exercise, we'll use PHP to create a "proxy server" - which download this iTunes service for us

  ### How do we know if CORS is on or off?